 From Toledo to Seville and all Across Spain

-When traveling to Spain for the annual March and April holiday of Semana Santa, or Holy Week, choosing which city you want to visit really comes down to which type of cultural experience you'd like to enjoy on your trip.
+When traveling to Spain in the springtime for Semana Santa, or Holy Week, choosing which city you want to visit really comes down to which type of cultural experience you'd like to enjoy on your trip.

-While Seville is one of the most popular and extravagant cities to enjoy the week-long festivities, Zamora hosts a devout and traditional ceremony honoring the Passion of Jesus Christ and Toledo offers a modern twist to the festivities close to the bustling city of Madrid.
+While Seville is one of the most popular and extravagant cities to enjoy the week-long festivities, other lesser-known destinations like Zamora host devout and traditional ceremonies honoring the Passion of Jesus Christ, and popular Toledo offers a modern twist to the festivities close to the bustling city of Madrid.

-For the more religiously-inclined traveler, the Castilla-Leon region is the best place to find more festivities and ceremonies centered around traditional Holy Week events.
+For the more religiously-inclined traveler, the region of Castilla y León is the best place to find more festivities and ceremonies centered around traditional Holy Week events.
 Along with Zamora, you can also visit Valladolid, Leon, Salamanca, Avila, and Segovia in the region.
 Alternatively, you can venture to the Andalusia region, especially Seville, for the biggest and grandest Semana Santa celebrations in Spain.Continue to 2 of 10 below.

 02 of 10

-Semana Santa is a big event in Andalusia, and the focal point of Semana Santa in Andalusia is in Seville.
+Semana Santa is a big deal in Andalusia, and the focal point of Holy Week here in the south is the regional capital, Seville.
 It is the extravagant elegance of the processions here that have made Spain's Semana Santa celebrations famous throughout the world.
-However, not far behind Seville is Malaga, another city well worth checking out.
+However, not far behind Seville is Malaga, another city with processions worth checking out.

-If you've already been to one of these two cities during Semana Santa, or if you'd like something a little less crowded, any big city in Andalusia will have something to see, and each city in Andalusia has a different mood to its celebrations.
-For example, in Córdoba Semana Santa is especially serious while in Jaen there is a strong folk influence.
-Read more on the various styles of Semana Santa in Andalusia, Spain.
+If you've already been to one of these two cities during Semana Santa, or if you'd like something a little less crowded, any large city in Andalusia will have something to see, and the celebrations offer a different vibe in each place.
+For example, in Córdoba, Semana Santa is especially serious, while in Jaén there is a strong folk influence.
+Read more on the various styles of Semana Santa in cities throughout Andalusia.

-Semana Santa starts a little later in Andalusia than in other provinces, beginning on the Sunday before Easter Sunday (Domingo de la Resurreccion) itself.
-Other regions normally begin two days earlier, on Friday (Viernes de Dolores).Continue to 3 of 10 below.
+Semana Santa starts a little later in Andalusia than in other provinces, beginning on Palm Sunday (Domingo de Ramos: April 14, 2019), which is the Sunday before Easter itself (April 21, 2019).
+Other regions normally begin two days earlier, on Friday (Viernes de Dolores: April 19, 2019).Continue to 3 of 10 below.

 03 of 10